FirebaseExtended/emberfire/docs/migration/1XX-to-2XX.md

 ## Torii auth response payload changes

 Although the Torii authentication interface remains the same, the payload returned will differ slightly.
+The new `payload.currentUser` returns a [firebase.User](https://firebase.google.com/docs/reference/js/firebase.User) object.

 Please familiarize yourself with the changes to Firebase Authentication in the [Firebase Authentication guide](https://firebase.google.com/docs/auth/).